-Bruce M. Ramer was reappointed by President Barack Obama and confirmed by the Senate in August 2013.
-This is Mr. Ramer's second term as a member of the CPB Board of Directors, having been previously appointed for his first term by President George W. Bush.
-He was elected vice chair in September 2016 and re-elected in October 2017.
-He served as chair of the CPB Board of Directors from 2010 to 2012.
+Bruce M. Ramer was reappointed to the CPB Board of Directors by President Barack Obama and confirmed by the Senate in August 2013.
+Mr. Ramer was previously appointed for his first term by President George W. Bush.
+He served as board chair from 2010 to 2012, and as vice chair from September 2016 to October 2018.
+He was elected board chair in October 2018.

 He is an attorney and partner at Gang, Tyre, Ramer & Brown, a firm specializing in entertainment and media matters.